-- an essential learning experience for all students. - ◆ 5%~8% of the total curriculum time in both primary and secondary schools. - learn fundamental movement in Key Stage 1 and the skills of at least eight physical activities from not less than four areas in other key stages.
+- an essential learning experience for all students. - 5%~8% of the total curriculum time in both primary and secondary schools. - learn fundamental movement in KS1 and the skills of at least eight activities from not less than four areas in KS2 and KS3.